-The first part of the book The World is Flat, where the author talks about the 10 flatteners of the today’s world.
-I just a get a feeling of an American who lands up in India and other Asian countries and suddenly discovers there is a world out there.
+In the first part of the book, The World is Flat, where the author talks about the 10 flatteners of today’s world.
+I just get a feeling of an American who lands up in India and other Asian countries and suddenly discovers there is a world out there.
 Which he never knew of.
-And even if he knew of, he knew of it as developing place.
+And even if he knew of it, he knew of it as a developing place.
 Where people had no access to anything.
 And looked up to America for everything.
 But to his credit, he very honestly identifies the 10 things that in his opinion balanced the whole power structure in the world both at a macro and at a micro level.

 His chapter on ‘America and the flat world’ echoes his worries about the future of American kids.
 His worry is that American kids are not prepared for the competition that they are going to face from the rest of the world.
 They are taking too many things for granted.
 But at the same time, he tries to reassure the reader (i.e. American Reader).
 That America still remains the most powerful nation.
 And the best place for nurturing talent and innovation.

-The chapter on ‘Developing Countries and the Flat world’ is interesting.
-It compares the various countries who were developing around a decade back.
-And how they have all reacted, adapted and benefited from the flattening of the world.
-Later in ‘Geopolitics’ section, he tries to compare how the same flatteners can be used constructively and destructively.
+The chapter on ‘Developing Countries and the Flat World’ is interesting.
+It compares the various countries that were developing around a decade back.
+And how they have all reacted, adapted, and benefited from the flattening of the world.
+Later in the ‘Geopolitics’ section, he tries to compare how the same flatteners can be used constructively and destructively.
 Depending on who is using them and what is the motivation behind them.
 Overall the book is pro-India.
 And talks a lot of good things about India.
-Either he has been shown India very selectively or is that the way world has started looking at us.
+Either he has been shown India very selectively or is that the way the world has started looking at us?

 The case is presented 360 degrees and the questions raised are:

-b) Are Indian companies exploiting Indians by paying them less salary?
+- Are Indian companies exploiting Indians by paying them less salaries?

-d) Are American companies exploiting Indians by looking at them as low wage workers?
+- Are American companies exploiting Indians by looking at them as low-wage workers?